mrzli/value-transformer/README.md

 - [tapPerItem](#tapPerItem) - Runs an action for each item of the input iterable.
 - [toArray](#toArray) - Spreads the input iterable into an array.
 - [toMap](#toMap) - Converts an iterable of key-value tuples into a `Map`.
-- [toMapBy](#toMapBy) - Converts an iterable to a map, where `keySelector` function to determine the key of each item.
+- [toMapBy](#toMapBy) - Converts an iterable to a map, where `keySelector` function is used to determine the key of each item.
 - [toSet](#toSet) - Converts an iterable into a `Set`.
 - [values](#values) - Returns values of iterable items (items need to be key-value tuples).
 - [zipWith](#zipWith) - Zips the input iterable with one or more other iterables.